ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 ### Subscribing for messages

-One of the most important parts of Watermill is the [*Message*]({{< ref "/docs/message" >}}).
+One of the core parts of Watermill is the [*Message*]({{< ref "/docs/message" >}}).
 It is as important as `http.Request` is for `http` package.
-Almost every part of Watermill uses this type in some part.
+Almost every part of Watermill uses this struct in some way.

-When you are building reactive/event-driven application/[insert your buzzword here] you always want to listen for incoming messages to react on them.
+The basic idea behind reactive/event-driven applications stays always the same: listen for incoming messages and react to them.
 Watermill is supporting multiple [publishers and subscribers implementations]({{< ref "/pubsubs" >}}) with compatible interfaces and abstractions, which provide a similar behaviour.

 Let's start with subscribing for messages.